 As the EV revolution is slowly spreading across the globe, there is one country firmly ahead of the curve, Norway!
-About one in eight cars on Oslo roads is now an EV and in 2019 the majority of new cars sold will be fully electric.
+About one in eight cars on Oslo roads is now an EV and the majority of new cars sold are fully electric.
 What’s the secret to Norway’s success?

 Per capita, Norway has more EV drivers than anywhere else in the world.
 That’s remarkable for such an oil rich country.
 And Norway is an immense country with mountains and its well-known freezing temperatures.
 Not ideal circumstances for an EV.
 To make electric driving a success, the Norwegian government has ambitiously adopted incentives at an early stage.

 Since 1990 there has been no purchase or import tax for zero emission vehicles, and in 2001 this was expanded to a VAT exemption.
 The EV adoption didn’t take off immediately: there were no electric cars to buy yet.
 In 2010 that started to change and the rise of the EV in Norway really began, now leading to 60% of all new registered vehicles already being either electric or PHEV.

 The success is mostly credited to these tax exemptions that make the price of -usually more expensive- EVs comparable to those of fossil fuel cars.
 But Norway offers lots of additional benefits to EV drivers, such as free parking, free use of the ferry, no tolls, no annual road tax and use of the bus lane in case of traffic jams.

 Norway has more than 12.000 public charging stations, of which over 20% are fast chargers.
 With the exceptions of Finnmark and Lofoten, the Norwegian government has already established fast charging stations every 50 km on all main roads.
 Range anxiety isn’t really an issue anymore.